 - Also, you can totally put these dessert shells in the freezer.
 But, avoid the refrigerator!
 The moisture in the fridge will make the shells soggy, even though the freezer is fine (why, science?!?).

 - Lastly, Chef Melissa discovered that baking on a cooling rack avoided sugar crystallization (melting) on the bottom of the shell.
 We definitely recommend avoiding traditional cookie sheets and cupcake pans!
-In addition, baking with convection (and a couple minutes shorter) is another good precaution to avoid crystallization.
+In addition, baking with convection is another good precaution to avoid crystallization.